 Thermoregulation is part breathability, part moisture wicking and part body temperature modulation.
-How these functions are distinctly different in Merino than cotton and polyester are explained below.
+How these functions are distinctly different in Merino wool clothing compared to cotton and polyester are explained herein.

 Since we’re talking about Merino wool clothing and health, I have to ask about the current threat, the COVID-19 virus.
 Does Merino clothing provide protection from environmental threats such as illness-causing bacteria and viruses?

 We've had a huge number requests and interests to understand the antibacterial and antiviral aspects of wool.
 But, right now the protection really comes from wool's effect of improving sleep and not from some kind of virus resistance of the fabric as a physical barrier.